k1r0s/kaop-ts/README.md

   // triggers the next advice or method in the
-  // call stack (mandatory if your advice contains async operations) this.stop() // prevent execution of decorated method (GUESS WHY) this.stopped // boolean, will evaluate to true if stop() was called })
+  // call stack (mandatory if your advice contains async operations) this.stop() // prevent execution of decorated method (GUESS WHY) this.break() // prevent execution of following advices until method execution this.stopped // boolean, will evaluate to true if stop() was called })
 ```